Email FacebookTwitterMenu burgerClose thin

 Risk is expressed as a percentage.
 So when a broker says that an asset has a 25% risk of loss, they mean that they expect one out of four investors to lose money on that investment.

-Return is also generally expressed as a percentage and is calculated based on risk.
-If someone says that you can expect a 10% return this means that, after accounting for the potential risks involved with an asset, investors over time can expect to get back 10% more than they put in.
+Expected return reflects what investors require given an investment’s risk, but realized returns can be higher or lower than expected.
+If someone says that you can expect a 10% return, this means that, after accounting for the potential risks involved with an asset, investors over time can expect to get back 10% more than they put in.
 (Note that this means some investors will make more than 10% while others will lose money, because the risk is calculated into the overall return.)

 For retail investors, it’s essential to understand this uncertainty.
 When a broker tells you the risk of a given investment, they’re expressing this to the best of their professional judgment.
-Independently from a professional’s assessment, you should note that safe investments can lose money, risky investments can clean up.
+Independently from a professional’s assessment, you should note that safe investments can lose money, risky investments can perform very well.
 And that risk and return are expressed in probabilities.
 So it’s important to plan out your investment carefully to protect your money.

 Bottom Line